Mary Doyle: Politics

 Doyle previously contested the seat in the 2022 federal election.
-Due to the timing of the by-election and the coronation of King Charles III, Doyle was the first member of the federal parliament to be sworn in under a king since 1951.
+Owing to the timing of the by-election and the accession of King Charles III, Doyle was the first member of the federal parliament to be sworn in under a king since 1951.

 The result of the by-election marked the first time since 1920 that a government has won a by-election from the opposition.
 At the start of the by-election, Doyle lived in the suburb of Mitcham, located in the neighbouring Deakin electorate.
 She now lives in Wantirna South, within the electorate.

 Doyle was re-elected at the 2025 Australian federal election, defeating Liberal candidate Manny Cicchiello.
 In a Labor caucus meeting in September 2025, Doyle questioned Anthony Albanese on comments he had made regarding the March for Australia.
 Albanese had stated to caucus that not all attendees were neo-Nazis, and had previously told media that some "good people" had attended.
 Doyle, according to the recollection of an unnamed Labor MP, used words along the lines of "bad things did happen at the rally, where do we draw the line?"